khadimFaye/DartProjects/README.md

 2. Follow the installation instructions specific to your operating system.

-### Running the Project

-1. After downloading the executable or cloning the repository, you can run the application from the terminal:

-    ```powershell
-    ./FileManager.exe
-    ```

 2. Alternatively, if you prefer to run the project directly from the Dart source code, navigate to the project directory and use the command: